overnest/strongsalt-crypto-go/rest-service/README.md

 All Asymmetric keys must be tested twice, with `publicOnly` set to false and `publicOnly` set to true.
 When set to true just deseralize the key.

 #### MAC Key
 Deserialize the key, generate a MAC from the given ciphertext, and compare it to the given MAC.
+Make sure the MAC key is reset before using it with new data for the pull response.

 ### Responding to a pull
 Create new data to send back to the server, using the same key that was sent to you.
 The initial response from the server contains a transaction number, which you must send back.